-Contact: Assistant Provost of Student Services, Student Center.
-Room 239. ext.
-2363
+Contact: Assistant Provost of Student Services,

 Visit www.waubonsee.edu/CAT for more information.

 Campus Police

 The Campus Police staff, which is made up of both law enforcement officers and student cadets, is on-duty 24 hours a day, seven days a week at the Sugar Grove Campus and during official campus hours at the Aurora Downtown Campus.
 Campus Police Officers have all of the powers of police officers in cities and sheriffs in counties, including the power to make arrests on view or on warrants for violations of state statutes and to enforce county or city ordinances in all counties within the community college district.